Russian billionaire Usmanov has been re-elected to a fourth term as the President of the International Fencing Federation

 Russian billionaire Alisher Usmanov has been re-elected to a fourth term as the President of the International Fencing Federation (FIE) during the body’s congress in Lausanne, Switzerland, it was reported on November 27.

-Usmanov, a former sabre fencer who made his money in finance, metallurgy and international tech investments, has always been passionate about the sport and as he says he is moving into retirement dedicates the bulk of his time to running FIE and promoting the post.
+Usmanov, a former sabre fencer who made his money in finance, metallurgy and international tech investments, has always been passionate about the sport and, as he says he is moving into retirement, dedicates the bulk of his time to running FIE and promoting the sport.

 He was first elected as President of FIE in 2008 and prior to that, he served as President of Russian Fencing Federation and European Fencing Confederation, FIE said in a statement.